sinanisler/Template/readme.md

 ## Widgets

-- Advanced custom query widget (maybe?)
+- Advanced custom query widget (if we need it maybe?)
+- Social widget (need it?)

 ## Block Editor & Elementor & Bricks + WooCommerce Support